Outdoor Activity Instructors

 Do I need experience in the industry?

 We aim for a good mix of experienced staff and those who are recently qualified.
-You should have some prior experience working with groups, even if that’s from volunteering, clubs, or youth work.
+You should have some prior experience working with groups, even if that’s from volunteering, clubs, education, youth work or outdoor centres.

 What clothing and equipment will I need?